 3 - Start ProFTPD

-Once we have installed the service, all that remains is to start it.
-For that, we run two quick commands:
+Once we have the service installed, we just need to start it.
+To do this, run these two quick commands:

-Technically, we can already connect to our VPS server using any FTP client, such as FileZilla.
+Technically, you can now connect to your VPS server using any FTP client you have, such as FileZilla.

-, but you should put your own server's IP, the same one you use to connect via ssh
+As an example, for the host I used the IP 192.168.1.1, but you should enter the IP of your actual server, the same one you use to connect via ssh.

-Now you'll have the ability to upload and download files to and from your server without any issues.
+Now you have the ability to upload and download files from your server with no issues.

-If you cannot connect, it is probably a port issue.
-Go to step 7 to see how to open them.
+If you cannot connect, it's probably a port issue.
+See step 7 to learn how to open the necessary ports.

 $ sudo systemctl restart proftpd

-If you have any issue, ProFTPD will log errors in the /var/log/proftpd
+If you have any issues, ProFTPD keeps a log of errors in the /var/log/proftpd directory.

-Of course, you can make a "quick check" of the current status of the service by executing:
+Of course, you can quickly check the current status of the service by running:

 $ sudo systemctl status proftpd